gitrdm/gokando/docs/implementation_roadmap_v3.md

         - [x] Implement a bounds-propagating `LinearSum` constraint (Σ a[i]*x[i] = total) with non-negative coefficients.
         - [x] Implement an `ElementValues` constraint (`result = values[index]`) over a constant table with bidirectional pruning.
         - [x] Implement a `Circuit` constraint for sequencing/path-finding problems.
+        - [x] Implement a `Cumulative` constraint for renewable resource scheduling with time-table filtering.
     - [ ] **Success Criteria**: Problems like `magic-square` and `knights-tour` can be solved efficiently.
     - **Implementation Notes (current progress)**:
         - LinearSum (pkg/minikanren/sum.go):